Affiliate links on Android Authority may earn us a commission. Learn more.

 What is IMAP?

 IMAP stands for Internet Message Access Protocol.
 It is meant as a replacement for the much older POP protocol.
-With POP, messages were downloaded to one computer, and all replies stayed on your computer — the online web versions were untouched.
+With POP, messages were downloaded to one computer, and all replies stayed on that computer — the online web versions were always left untouched.
 However, with IMAP, messages are synchronized between the email web service (in this case, Gmail) and your local machine.
+So you can switch any time between using your local email copies and using the online web Gmail without any disruption or confusion.

 When you receive a message, you can download it.
 When you reply to a message, it is uploaded to your web email account.
 This way, you can check your email on any machine and know it is synchronized and up-to-date.